Parapadsorn Vorrasirinda

-Parapadsorn Vorrasirinda (Thai:ปรภัสสร วรสิรินดา, born December 10, 1990), is a Thai beauty queen.
+Parapadsorn Vorrasirinda (Thai:ปรภัสสร วรสิรินดา, born December 10, 1990) is a Thai model and beauty pageant titleholder.
 Her nickname is Pla (Thai: ปลา).

 Biography

 She is from Nakhon Ratchasima province, Thailand.
 She attended Rangsit University, majoring in Marketing Communications.
 She started competing in beauty contests when she was 19.
 She finished Top 10 in Thailand Supermodel Contest and Top 10 in Miss Thailand World before winning Miss Grand Thailand.

 Miss Grand Thailand 2014

 In June 2014, she won the Miss Grand Thailand 2014 pageant.
 In October 2014, she appeared in the Miss Grand International 2014 pageant, and finished in the Top 10.

 Miss Supranational 2014

 After the resignation of Miss Supranational Thailand 2014, Parapadsorn Disdamrong was substituted as Thailand's representative at the Miss Supranational 2014 pageant which happened at the Hall of Sport in Krynica-Zdrój, Poland, on December 5, 2014.
 She was the first runner-up among 70 contestants from around the world, finishing behind Asha Bhat from India.